boutell/orbweaver/README.md

 These options cannot be combined, so if you wish to use `--ignore` take care to match everything you don't want.

 `--timeout` specifies the timeout in milliseconds for each request and defaults to `60000` (one minute).

-## Options

-If your log file is from an extremely active site, you may need to send more than 200 simultaneous requests to accurately simulate it. `--max-sockets=500` will let you send up to 500 requests at a time, rather than the default of 200.

-You may want to skip sending requests for certain file extensions.
-Use `--ignore-extensions=gif,jpg,png` to do that.
-In this example we ignore those three extensions only.

-For convenience, `--ignore-static` is equivalent to `--ignore-extensions=gif,jpg,png,js,xlx,pptx,docx,css,ico,pdf`.

-The default timeout is 60000 milliseconds (60 seconds).
-You can change it with `--timeout=20000`.

 ## holodeck